wichmann-lab/python-psignifit/docs/basic-usage.md

 common alternative is the logistic (`sigmoid="logistic")`.

-Refer to the [options demo](examples/basic-options) and the [sigmoids page](examples/plot_all_sigmoids) for all possible sigmoids implemented in psignifit.
+Refer to the [options demo](examples/basic-options) and the [sigmoids page](examples/plot_all_sigmoids) for all possible sigmoids implemented in *psignifit*.

 Advanced users can pass more arguments to fine-tune the fitting procedure, [as described here](examples/advanced-options).